ParadiseSS13/Paradise/docs/coding/db_changes.md

 ### But my PR needs more complex data operations than a SQL script can provide?

-Not to worry, we have provisions in place for this as well, though it should be a last resort, do as many transformations as you can within the SQL file.
+Not to worry, we have provisions in place for this as well.
+However, it should be a last resort - do as many transformations as you can within the SQL file itself.

 Some of the scripts are Python files, such as `SQL/updates/38-39.py`.
 These can be used for modifying the data in a way that can be done outside of SQL,